bloo0178/portfolio-api/README.md

 There are multiple ways to test this app.

-1 - The first involves using the Serverless-Offline plugin along with serverless-dynamodb-local.
+1 - The first involves using the Serverless-Offline plugin along with a live dynamoDB (can be dev or prod; not currently doing writes).
 - npm install
-- serverless dynamodb install
-- serverless dynamodb migrate
 - serverless offline start --stage dev
 - test the endpoints (i.e. http://localhost:3000/projects).
 You can use CURL to pass modified headers in your request.